tyconsulting/blog.tyang.github.io/_posts/2019-09-08-configuring-azure-management-group-hierarchy-using-azure-devops.md

 <ul>
     <li>Task Version: 4.* – make sure you choose 4 (or later) so the task supports the Az PowerShell module (instead of AzureRM)</li>
-    <li>Script Path: path to the config-managementGroups.ps1 script, which is copied to the build staging folder by the build pipeline. use the “…” button to browse to the file.</li>
+    <li>Script Path: path to the config-managementGroups.ps1 script, which is copied to the build staging folder by the build pipeline. use the "…" button to browse to the file.</li>
     <li>Script Arguments: –inputFile &lt;path to the input file for the stage&gt; <font style="background-color: rgb(255, 255, 0);">–silent –whatif</font></li>
     <li>ErrorActionPreference: Stop.
 So if the dry run fails, the pipeline will not move the next step</li>
     <li>Azure PowerShell Version: Latest installed version</li>
 </ul>

-<strong>Step 2: The “Real run”</strong>
+<strong>Step 2: The "Real run"</strong>

 <a href="https://blog.tyang.org/wp-content/uploads/2019/09/image-9.png"><img width="976" height="560" title="image" style="display: inline; background-image: none;" alt="image" src="https://blog.tyang.org/wp-content/uploads/2019/09/image_thumb-9.png" border="0"></a>

-This is pretty much the same as the first step, except the “-whatif” argument has been removed from the script arguments.
+This is pretty much the same as the first step, except the "-whatif" argument has been removed from the script arguments.

 <strong>NOTE:</strong> When this step runs, the scripts will skip any existing management groups that are defined in the input file, and skip any subscriptions that are already placed in the correct management group.
 The script will <strong>DO NOTHING</strong> to any existing management groups that are not defined in the input file.